missionpinball/mpf-docs/tutorial/7_trough.rst

 holds a ball.

-You can read more about ball devices in the :doc:`/mechs/ball_devices/index` documentation, which we recommend that you do not to familiarize yourself with the concepts.
+You can read more about ball devices in the :doc:`/mechs/ball_devices/index` documentation, which we recommend that you do now to familiarize yourself with the concepts.
 (You don't have to understand everything about them for now, just skim through that link so you get the basics.)